-Mr. Koh Lye Seng Eric is the Chief Operating Officer of the Group and is responsible for the operation, and the development of CNG and Liquefied Natural Gas ("LNG") related projects and services.
+Mr. Koh Lye Seng Eric is the Chief Operating Officer of the Group and is responsible for the operation, and the development of Compressed Natural Gas and Liquefied Natural Gas related projects and services.
 In addition, he was responsible for the operation of the clean room plastic packaging bags and materials for the hard disk drive industries.
 He has more than 5 years of experience in operations management.
-He holds a Diploma in Visual Communication from Nanyang Academy of Fine Arts.
+He holds a Diploma in Visual Communication from Nanyang Academy of Fine Arts and Master of Business Administration with Merit from University of Roehampton.